Special $L$-values of certain CM weight three Hecke eigenforms: Appendix

-Similar to \zcref{tab:main-a}, \zcref{tab:t3t4list} collects all rational CM-values of the hauptmodul $t_d$ for $d=3$ and $4$, and the modularity of these hypergeometric Galois representations.
-We also include the cases with $d=6$ for which the modularity has been recorded in the LMFDB.
+Similar to \zcref{tab:main-a}, \zcref{tab:t3t4list} and \zcref{tab:t6list} collects all rational CM-values of the hauptmodul $t_d$ for $d=3$, $4$, and $6$, and the modularity of the corresponding hypergeometric Galois representations.
 These $t_d$-values are determined by the relations between the $j$-invariant and $t_d$ described below, together with the fact that $\Q(j(\tau_d)) \subset \R$ has degree at most two over $\Q$; the corresponding CM points and $j$-values are listed in next subsection.